 You might think that because you don’t owe any money to the IRS that you don’t need to file a return.
 However, owing tax versus facing a filing requirement, are two separate situations in the eyes of the IRS.

-The IRS maintains restrictive guidelines for determining who needs to file a return.
-Because of that, it could mean that even if you don't owe the IRS money, you may still need to file a return anyway.
-The restrictions used by the IRS are based on the amount and type of income you receive and whether your income will fall below the standard deduction applicable to your filing status.
+The IRS maintains guidelines for determining who needs to file a return.
+Because of that, it could mean that even if you don't owe the IRS money, you may still need to file a return.
+The guidelines used by the IRS are based on the amount and type of income you receive and whether your income will fall below the standard deduction applicable to your filing status.

 More often than not, you’re better off filing a return, even if you don’t need to.
 That way, you won’t run afoul of any IRS filing requirements, letting you avoid the penalties, interest and other consequences that come with not filing or paying your taxes on time.